Nordbygdi, Agder

-Nordbygdi is a village in the municipality of Bykle in Agder county, Norway.
+Nordbygdi is a village in Bykle Municipality in Agder county, Norway.
 It is located in the Setesdalen valley along the northeastern shore of the lake, Botsvatn.
 The village is located about 1 km west of the village of Bykle and the river Otra, and about 7 km south of the lake Reinevatn.

 The village includes three farm areas: Nesland, Tveiti, and Holen.
-Most of the farms and houses in this village were moved away during the late-1970s when the Botsvatn dam was built to create the large lake/reservoir Botsvatn.
+Most of the farms and houses in this area were moved away during the late-1970s when the Botsvatn dam was built to create the large lake/reservoir Botsvatn.
+After the dam, the level of the water rose, covering over areas that were once part of this village area.